What’s the Real Cost of Credentialing Delays?

 Credentialing delays don’t impact every practice in the same way.
 The financial and operational fallout can vary dramatically depending on your practice size, structure, and even your medical specialty.
 Whether you’re a solo practitioner just starting out, part of a large hospital system, or running a specialized group practice, understanding your specific vulnerabilities is the first step toward protecting your revenue.

-Solo Practitioners vs. Group Practices
+How Delays Impact Solo vs. Group Practices

 Credentialing delays hit every practice hard, but they can be especially tough on solo practitioners.
 Without the financial cushion of a larger group, a single provider waiting for approval feels the pressure immediately.
 Delays can cost between $6,000 and $8,000 per provider each month in lost income.
 When a typical delay stretches from 60 to 90 days, that quickly adds up to a staggering loss of $100,000 to $450,000.
 For a solo doctor, that’s not just a number on a spreadsheet; it’s a direct threat to the practice’s survival.
 Group practices feel the sting too, but they often have other revenue streams to soften the blow while one provider is sidelined.